fresh start in the morning

 Install ARMnn deep learning framework on a Raspberry Pi 4.

 This page guides you through the installation of the ARMnn framework on a Raspberry Pi 4.
-It is part of our Top 5 benchmark.
 The given C++ code examples are written in the Code::Blocks IDE for the Raspberry Pi 4.
-We only guide you through the basics, so in the end, you are capable of building your application.
+We only guide you through the basics, so in the end, you can build your application.
 For more information on the ARMnn library see: https://developer.arm.com/solutions/machine-learning-on-arm/developer-material.

 ARMnn is the largest framework we've come across.
 More than 3.1 Gbyte of disk space is not small.
 The main reason for this memory usage is the dependencies of some large libraries, such as TensorFlow and Boost.
 ARM recommends cross-compilation.
 A fast, powerful computer generates the code, which is then transferred to the Raspberry Pi.
 However, cross-code development can be complicated when it comes to debugging.
 Constantly exchanging files, to see if your code is working properly, is not user-friendly.